Updated July 7, 2020

 A: Individual questions about a student’s aid should be directed to firstname.lastname@example.org

-Q: Will the Help Desk remain open while the university is closed?
+Q: Will the Help Desk remain open?

 A: Due to the high volume of requests, we strongly encourage you to review the published documentation and reach out if you have additional questions.
 You can contact us by emailing email@example.com or calling (203) 392-5123.